bombasticSlacks/Aspirant/Game/Crafting.md

 {: .no_toc }

 Things in Aspirant are made.
 To make an item you need to have:
-* A reference, guide, or training making it.
+* A reference, guide, or training making it. [[Crafter|Crafters]] can make things without any other guide.
 * Materials.
 * A [[Craftsman-Kit]].